JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 cp smash_output/* smash_output_with_rescatt/
 ```

-To disable all hadron collisions and only allow decays within SMASH, we change the used config file, which can be found here: `~/SummerSchool2022/Jul28_Transport/smash_config.yaml`.
-If you are motivated, you can search for the right option yourself [SMASH user guide](http://theory.gsi.de/~smash/userguide/current/).
+To disable all hadron collisions and only allow decays within SMASH, we change the used config file `~/SummerSchool2022/Jul28_Transport/smash_config.yaml` again.
+If you are motivated, you can search for the right option yourself in the [SMASH user guide](http://theory.gsi.de/~smash/userguide/current/).
 Hint: Click on the arrow to expand Input, then Configuration, and then click on Collision Term.
 Look for the relevant option there.

 <details><summary><b> Click for Solution </b></summary>
 <p>